From rights and laws to registering a partnership and tying the knot, we explain all you need to know about gay marriage in Switzerland.

 Notably, not all countries recognize gay marriages from other countries.
 Below is a list of countries that do and do not consider civil unions and registered partnerships made in Switzerland valid in their own country.

-Countries that do recognize gay marriage in Switzerland
+Countries that do recognize gay marriages performed in Switzerland

 Currently, 31 of the 50 countries and the 8 dependent territories in Europe recognize some type of same-sex union.
 Most of them are members of the European Union.
 As it is part of the EU, Switzerland marriages are therefore valid in these countries, too.